How to remove yourself from data brokers

 Screenshot everything

 Take screenshots of your listings before and after removal.
-If a broker fails to honor your opt-out request, these screenshots serve as evidence.
+If a broker fails to honor your removal request, these screenshots serve as evidence.
 In states with data privacy laws (California, Virginia, Colorado, Connecticut, and others), you may have legal recourse, and documentation strengthens any complaint you file.

-Step 5: Set Up Ongoing Monitoring
+Step 5: Set up ongoing monitoring

 This is the step most people skip, and it’s the reason their data comes back.